Mark Your Calendars: April 8, 2024

 We have the opportunity to maximize this celestial event and show off New Hampshire to thousands of visitors in the Spring of 2024!

-- NHTC Solar Eclipse Presentation: March 29, 2022, Dr. Douglas Arion, Executive Director Mountains of Stars, Professor Emeritus Carthage College, Dr. Rick Fienberg, Senior Contributing Editor, Sky & Telescope, Project Manager, Solar Eclipse Task Force, American Astronomical Society, Amy Bassett, Deputy Director of New Hampshire Division of Travel and Tourism Development
+- NH Travel Council Eclipse Presentation, March 29, 2022.
+Presented by: Dr. Douglas Arion, Executive Director Mountains of Stars, Professor Emeritus Carthage College, Dr. Rick Fienberg, Senior Contributing Editor, Sky & Telescope, Project Manager, Solar Eclipse Task Force, American Astronomical Society, Amy Bassett, Deputy Director of New Hampshire Division of Travel and Tourism Development

 - Interactive Solar Eclipse Map